 Two Roadrunners ring in Fiesta with a cascarone fight during Día en la Sombrilla.

-MARCH 27, 2025 — UTSA is gearing up for one of the city’s most vibrant traditions: Fiesta San Antonio.
+APRIL 17, 2025 — The start of Fiesta San Antonio is just one week away, and UTSA is gearing up for one of the city’s most vibrant traditions.
 From medals and royalty to parades and campus activities, there is a strong Roadrunner presence in this year’s festivities.

 Planning to collect and trade medals at Fiesta San Antonio this year?
 UTSA is releasing three must-have keepsakes.